anvilgeorge/anti-scraping-tool/README.md

 accessday-alt is a version of this script which reports using the first 2 octets of ip addresses as some scrapers will use multiple ip addresses under the first 2 octets.

-The script assumes your http access file is located at /var/log/httpd-access.log.
+The script assumes your http access log is located at /var/log/httpd-access.log.
 You may need to change that based on your set up.
 Ensure you have read access to this file.

 **file: ip2registrant**
 usage: try the following on the command line: